EngBaz/Similarity-Question-Detection/Readme.md

 ### Data Exploration:
 To discover the dataset, simply run the notebook ./notebooks/Exploratory Data Analysis.ipynb.
 ### Preprocessing
 Preprocess the raw question pairs by running the preprocessing code.
-This will transform the questions into a suitable format for feature extraction and model training. make sure your ./data folder looks like this :
+This will transform the questions into a suitable format for feature extraction and model training.
+Make sure your ./data folder looks like this :

 ````
 data/